-Sodomy: A legal term used to describe oral sex or anal intercourse.
+Sodomy: A legal term used to describe non-reproductive sex acts, such as oral sex or anal intercourse.

 Spermicide: A chemical that kills sperm.
-The most common spermicide is nonoxynol-9.
-It comes in a variety of forms including gel, cream, foam, suppositories and film which can be purchased in most drug or grocery stores without a prescription.
-Typically, it is used in conjunction with another method like a diaphragm or condoms.
+The most common spermicide is Nonoxynol-9.
+It comes in a variety of forms including gel, cream, foam, suppositories, and film.
+These can be purchased in most drug or grocery stores without a prescription.
+Typically, it is used in conjunction with other birth control methods like a diaphragm or condoms.
 You can also purchase condoms lubricated with spermicide.

 Spooning: When two people lie on their sides, both facing the same direction, and either wrap their arms around each other for intimacy or to sleep, or as a position for sexual intercourse.

 Sterilization: A permanent form of birth control.
-It is a minor operation that stops theovum (egg) and sperm from joining.
-Typically, this method is used by older people who have decided they do not want any more children.
+Typically, this method is used by people who have decided they do not want to ever get pregnant or get somebody else pregnant.
 Sterilization for people with fallopian tubes is also known as tubal ligation or “getting the tubes tied.”
 Sterilization for people with testicles is called a vasectomy.

-Straight: A slang term for being sexually and romantically attracted to members of a different sex, also known as heterosexual.
+Straight: Slang for being sexually and romantically attracted to members of a different gender, also known as heterosexual.

 Syphilis: A sexually transmitted infection that is caused by bacteria and results in chancres or painless sores in the genital area.
-It can be transmitted when an infected person comes into contact with another uninfected person’s vagina, penis, anus or mouth.
+It can be transmitted when an infected person comes into contact with an uninfected person’s vagina, penis, anus, or mouth.
 Syphilis can be cured with antibiotics, but if left untreated, can cause brain damage and even death.

-Tampon: A firm roll of absorbent cotton or other fiber that is worn inside the vagina to absorb menstrual fluids.
+Tampon: Firms roll of absorbent cotton or other fiber that is worn inside the vagina to absorb menstrual fluids.

 Testes: Testes (“balls”) is the plural of testis.
 Another word used for testes is “testicles.”
 The testes produce and store sperm cells as well as the sex hormone, testosterone.
 Testes are protected by a sack of skin beneath the penis called the scrotum.